 While there are some effective services available, there are still aspects of these services that need improvement.
-Powell et al. (2017) stated that if there were no case manager or main point of contact between the service provider and the client, the client typically would not receive the full range of services that were available, due to miscommunication and poor coordination.
-Additionally, there is a dearth of trained mental health professionals to appropriately address the unique needs of human trafficking survivors.
+Powell et al. (2017) stated that if there were no case manager or central point of contact between the service provider and the client, the client typically would not receive the full range of available services, due to miscommunication and poor coordination.
+Additionally, there is a dearth of trained mental health professionals to address the unique needs of human trafficking survivors appropriately.
 When not properly trained, the treatment received by survivors can be ineffective or cause further harm (Williamson et al., 2008).